calipho-sib/dataintegration-tutorial/README.md

-# Cloud Native Scalable Data Integration Pipeline
+# Building Scalable Data Integration Pipelines Using Container Technology

-In order to accommodate large scale data, scalable data integration pipelines need to be developed.
+In order to accommodate big volumes of data, scalable data integration pipelines need to be developed.
 The aim of this tutorial is to present the steps to build a scalable data integration pipeline using container technology and state-of-the-art workflow management tools.
+This tutorial walks you through on how to use docker and apache airflow to build a simple data integration pipeline.

+This tutorial is organized in three sessions;

+1. Introduction  to Containers, Docker and Docker Compose
+2. Intrdocution to Apache Airflow
-## Container Technology with Docker
+3. Data Integration with Docker and Airflow

-### Docker Basics

 #### Installation